YajingSun-Group/RL-uncertainty/README.md

 Implementation of "coming soon" by Xinxin Niu, Yixuan Xin, Yanfeng Dang, Yajing Sun, and Wenping Hu.
 (Paper: coming soon)

+LumiRL-U is an uncertainty-aware hierarchical reinforcement learning framework for goal-directed generation and multi-property optimization of organic optoelectronic molecules, combining atom–motif representations with minimal-ring decomposition and Kekulé-resonance guidance to preserve chemically meaningful structures.
+By incorporating predictive uncertainty into the reward function, LumiRL-U mitigates reward hacking and enables reliable exploration of high-performance molecular candidates, as demonstrated in TADF molecule generation.

 # ![](png/TOC.png)

 ## Environment